 Two additional advantages of our concept of $\cA$-representation may be worth mentioning.
-First of all, it makes the underlying mathematics very transparent.
+Firstly, it makes the underlying mathematics very transparent.
 In particular, it is clear that the domain of $N$ is rather irrelevant.
 The crucial ingredient is the range of $N$ being contained in certain classes of almost periodic functions.
 In fact, the domain $\Cc (G)$ of $N$ could be replaced by any other subalgebra of continuous functions which is closed under convolution and whose image under Fourier transform is dense in a suitable $L^2$-space.
-In particular, if $G$ is the Euclidean space, we could develop a completely analogous theory based on (tempered) distributions by considering $\mathcal{A}$-representations $N$ mapping smooth functions with compact support (or elements of the Schwartz space) into the set of functions on $G$.
-Then, any (tempered) distribution $\varrho$ would give a map $N = N_\varrho$ defined by $N_\varrho (\varphi) := \varrho\ast \varphi$.
+In particular, if $G$ is the Euclidean space, we can develop a completely analogous theory based on (tempered) distributions by considering $\mathcal{A}$-representations $N$ mapping smooth functions with compact support (or elements of the Schwartz space) into the set of functions on $G$.
+Then, any (tempered) distribution $\varrho$ gives a map $N = N_\varrho$ defined by $N_\varrho (\varphi) := \varrho\ast \varphi$.

 Secondly, we feel that this concept seems to be appropriate in terms of modeling.
 After all, there is no intrinsic reason to prefer measures over distributions.
-The only thing relevant is that - irrespective of how the distribution of matter in question is modeled - one should be able to pair it with functions.
+The only thing relevant is that -- irrespective of how the distribution of matter in question is modeled -- one should be able to pair it with functions.
 This is exactly what is achieved by our concept of $\mathcal{A}$-representation.
-In the context of dynamical systems related ideas were developed in \cite{LM}.
+In the context of dynamical systems related ideas were developed by Lenz and Moody in \cite{LM}.

-A standard tool in the investigation of aperiodic order is the use of dynamical systems.
-Here, the basic idea is to gather together all `distributions of matter' with the `same' local features.
-The arising set will be invariant under translation and compact and, hence, can be considered as a dynamical system.
-This approach makes powerful methods from dynamical systems available to the investigation of aperiodic order and has led to numerous results.
-In particular, it has been instrumental in proving pure point diffraction for many concrete models, see e.g. the recent monograph of Baake / Grimm \cite{TAO} for discussion.
-On the conceptual level, this approach has enabled Lee / Moody / Solomyak to characterize pure point diffraction (of suitable Delone sets) via pure point spectrum of the associated dynamical system \cite{LMS}.
-Their result has been generalized in various directions in \cite{Gouere-1,BL,LS,LM} in the last two decades.

-Given this, it is natural to ask for applications of our approach to the dynamical system setting.
-Two such applications are discussed in this article.
-Both are set within the class of translation bounded measure dynamical systems (TMDS).
-Such dynamical systems are by now a standard setting for the description of aperiodic order via dynamical systems.

-Our first application concerns characterization of pure point spectrum for TMDS and calculation of the eigenfunctions via mean almost periodicity and Besicovitch almost periodicity of the measures in question (Theorem \ref{them: ue} and Corollary \ref{cor: ergodic}).